akenzua/tad_consumer_test/README.md

 ### Clean up

-    After every test there must be a tear down process by unmounting every components used in order to prevent the pollution     of test environment.
+    After every test there must be a tear down process by unmounting every components used in order to prevent

+    the pollution of test environment.

 ### Parent Child Testing

     A test for a parent component should not be awareof the internal implementation of its children component.

     It is enough for it to just be aware the existence of the children components.

 ### Bug

-    Whenever u bug is fixed, there should be a regression test
+    Whenever a bug is fixed, there should be a regression test